LEEYJ1021/opssat-ad-detection-causal/README.md

 Ordered by their importance for interpreting the results.

 1. **Onset-estimation circularity in OPS-SAT-AD.** Onsets are estimated by BOCPD on Kalman innovations, and anomalous onsets are detector-selected while placebo pivots are position-matched resamples.
 The direction of possible bias (favoring transient variance changes over persistent level shifts) is plausible but is not quantified.
 Only 178/386 (46.1%) anomalous segments are scoreable, and all Layer 3 results and the 16-model labels are conditional on this subset and estimator.
-The onset-independent evidence is the SMAP/MSL and SMD replication.
+The onset-independent evidence is the SMAP/MSL and SMD replication (Fig. 6–7).
-2. **Pooled external p-values are nominal.** Anomaly windows are nested within channels and machines, so SMD p-values of 10⁻¹⁶⁷ overstate evidence strength.
-The channel-level counts (97 / 142 / 145 of 1,038 channels for `level` / `diff` / `diff²`) are the more conservative summary and show a gap of roughly 1.5×.
+2. **Pooled external p-values are nominal.** Anomaly windows are nested within channels and machines, so SMD p-values of 10⁻¹⁶⁷ overstate evidence strength (Fig. 6a).
+The channel-level counts (97 / 142 / 145 of 1,038 channels for `level` / `diff` / `diff²`; Fig. 6b) are the more conservative summary and show a gap of roughly 1.5×.
-3. **Much of the external `diff`-first ordering is present in normal controls.** The anomaly-attributable increment is +3.9 pp in SMD and +11.0 pp (n.s.) in SMAP/MSL, versus +40.1 pp in OPS-SAT-AD.
+3. **Much of the external `diff`-first ordering is present in normal controls.** The anomaly-attributable increment is +3.9 pp in SMD and +11.0 pp (n.s.) in SMAP/MSL, versus +40.1 pp in OPS-SAT-AD (Fig. 7b).
 Outside OPS-SAT-AD the data are consistent with a large operator-level baseline and a small anomaly-specific component, and cannot rule out that differencing is faster for any local disturbance.
-4. **The strict-specificity claim and the normal-control reversal are OPS-SAT-AD-specific.** `level` retains weak but detectable signal above placebo in SMAP/MSL (p_fdr=0.031) and SMD, and no reversal occurs in either.
+4. **The strict-specificity claim and the normal-control reversal are OPS-SAT-AD-specific.** `level` retains weak but detectable signal above placebo in SMAP/MSL (p_fdr=0.031) and SMD, and no reversal occurs in either (Fig. 7a).
 Non-significance of `level` in OPS-SAT-AD is a failure to reject (p_bonf capped at 1.000), not a demonstrated equivalence.
 5. **Feature statistics are not on a common scale.** `level` uses |Cohen's d| and `diff`/`diff²` use log-variance ratios; per-feature rank tests support "distinguishable from placebo" statements, not cross-feature effect-size comparisons.
 6. **The channel-type moderator is confounded with sensor family.** `float_noise_suspect` = magnetometer (3 channels) and `quantized` = photodiode (2 channels in scope) in OPS-SAT-AD, with *I²* of 92–97% for the `diff`/`diff²` effects.
 The pattern could not be tested in SMAP/MSL (1 of 82 channels) and was not confirmed in SMD (no significant effect; 162 anomaly windows across 17 channels).
 7. **The 16-model cross-validation is a classifier-side check only.** It shares data and onset-derived labels across models, uses a 3-feature design (so "`diff`+`diff²` > `level`" is expected at 2:1 under a uniform-share null), relies on non-independent binomial and Kendall statistics, and has out-of-fold AUCs from placebo pivots that are multiple per normal segment.
 The LightMamba model is a lightweight non-CUDA substitute for `mamba_ssm`, so its narrower margin should not be over-interpreted.
 The check was not replicated on SMAP/MSL or SMD, and the labeling-protocol audit was not repeated externally.
 8. **Scope of OPS-SAT-AD analysis.** 5 of 9 channels are excluded for statistical-power reasons (Table 1), so OPS-SAT-AD-scoped claims cover these 5 channels only.
 CADC0894 has a small anomalous count (n=21 full-data, n=4 in the test-only slice), which limits power in every test-split replication.
 CADC0874's `diff²` effect is likely under-estimated by the full-window Welch design given its especially short-lived transient; treat its meta-analytic estimate as a conservative lower bound.
 9. **The labeling-protocol audit is undecidable.** No public documentation specifies a quantitative cutting rule, so a non-systematic labeling influence on the onset-position skew (mean position ratio ≈0.569) cannot be excluded.
-10. **The SMAP/MSL anomalous-regime precedence result is underpowered** (n=40, p=0.223) and is described as undecided; SMD shows the same non-reversal pattern at high power and is described as a non-replication.
+10. **The SMAP/MSL anomalous-regime precedence result is underpowered** (n=40, p=0.223, CI spans zero in Fig. 7b) and is described as undecided; SMD shows the same non-reversal pattern at high power and is described as a non-replication.
 SMD's domain (industrial servers) differs substantially from spacecraft instrumentation and is weighted as supporting evidence.
 11. **The diff-vs-diff² ordering is unresolved** (Table 9 vs. Table 10) and no claim rests on it.
 12. **No detector benchmark.** Detection performance is modest in absolute terms on some channels (CADC0888 and CADC0894 sit well below CADC0874), and no comparison with published OPS-SAT-AD detectors is made; detection results serve channel scoping only.